GoogleChrome/web.dev/src/site/content/en/blog/source-maps/index.md

 The **mappings** section shows the decoded mappings of the code.
 For example, the entry `65-> 2:2` means:

-**Generated** code:  The word `const` starts at position 65 in the compressed content.
+- **Generated** code:  The word `const` starts at position 65 in the compressed content.
-**Original** code: The word `const` starts at line 2 and column 2 in the original content.
+- **Original** code: The word `const` starts at line 2 and column 2 in the original content.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/VlYPU6oeB2OVcqfRHFbw.png", alt="Mapping entry.", width="800", height="483" %}

 This way, developers can quickly identify the relationship between the minified code and the original code, making debugging a smoother process.

-Browser DevTools apply these source maps to help you pinpoint your debugging issues quicker, right in the browsers.
+Browser Developer Tools apply these source maps to help you pinpoint your debugging issues quicker, right in the browsers.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/rfMBvs6g6bZ1Bxblj7cL.png", alt="Developer Tools applies a source map.", width="800", height="439" %}